Nelson Algren: Life

 Algren was born in Detroit, Michigan, the son of Goldie (née Kalisher) and Gerson Abraham.
 At the age of three, he moved with his parents to Chicago, Illinois, where they lived in a working-class, immigrant neighborhood on the South Side.
-His father was the son of a Swedish convert to Judaism and of a German Jewish woman, and his mother was of German Jewish descent.
-(She owned a candy store on the South Side.)
-When he was young, Algren's family lived at 7139 S. South Park Avenue (now S. Martin Luther King Jr. Drive) in the Greater Grand Crossing section of the South Side.
+His father was the son of a Swedish convert to Judaism, through his German Jewish wife.
+His mother was of German Jewish descent and owned a candy store on the South Side of town.
+When he was young, Algren's family lived at 7139 S. South Park Avenue (now S. Martin Luther King Jr. Drive) in the Greater Grand Crossing section of Chicago.

-When he was eight, his family moved from the far South Side to an apartment at 4834 N. Troy Street, in the North Side neighborhood of Albany Park.
+When he was eight, his family moved from the South Side to an apartment at 4834 N. Troy Street, in the North Side neighborhood of Albany Park.
 His father worked as an auto mechanic nearby on North Kedzie Avenue.

 In his essay Chicago: City on the Make, Algren added autobiographical details: he recalled being teased by neighborhood children after moving to Troy Street because he was a fan of the South Side White Sox.
 Despite living most of his life on the North Side, Algren never changed his affiliation and remained a White Sox fan.

 Algren was educated in Chicago's public schools, graduated from Hibbard High School (now Roosevelt High School) and went on to study at the University of Illinois at Urbana–Champaign, graduating with a Bachelor of Science in journalism during the Great Depression in 1931.
 During his time at the University of Illinois, he wrote for the Daily Illini student newspaper.